ETHproductions/crayon/docs/Operators.md

     Char  Action
     T     Read a space-separated token.
     L     Read a line of input.
-    Z     Read a multi-line string (ending with end of input or two newlines).
+    Z     Read a multi-line string (ending with end of input or blank line).
     E     Read everything remaining in the input. v     Evaluate the top item as input and push the results to the stack.
 	V     Evaluate the top item as Crayon code and push the result to the stack.